gokceoguzerenler/cis530_sp2021/term-project.md

 For Milestone 4, you'll need to implement several extensions beyond this published baseline.
 These should be different experiments that you run to try to improve its performance.
 The number of extension that you'll implement depends on number of members of your group.
-If you have 4 team members, you should implement 2 extensions.
-If you have 5, then 3 extensions.
-If you have 6, then 4 extensions.
+If you have 3-4 team members, you should implement 2 extensions.
+If you have 5-6, then 3 extensions.